javaarchive/OpenRadio/README.md

 There are a few annoying bugs and issues which I have described in my latest release: https://github.com/javaarchive/OpenRadio/releases/tag/V2.0.0

 The system is designed to use infinite mp3 streams so you can have your devices stream https://yourglitchurl/stream/(stream name here)
 I use this technique for my google home and my amazon alexa.
 You can also setup discord bots to stream from it by copying a bit of code from discordjs's documentation.
-It works on a modified versions of node-stream-throttle.

 # Inspiration